julianfigueroaGL/gorilla-cast-docs/docs/advanced/pwa/pwa.md

 # Progressive Web Applications - PWA

-Progressive web apapplication is a is a type of application software that that looks and behaves as a mobile app, PWAs are built to take advantage of native app features, it can work offline and you can install it from a browser.
+Progressive web application is a type of software application that looks and behaves as a mobile app, PWAs are built to take advantage of native app features, it can work offline and you can install it from a browser.

 ## Features